Financial Comparison: Zevia PBC (ZVIA) versus Its Competitors

 |2.43

-48.3% of Zevia PBC shares are held by institutional investors.
-Comparatively, 51.0% of shares of all “Bottled & canned soft drinks” companies are held by institutional investors.
-13.6% of Zevia PBC shares are held by company insiders.
-Comparatively, 16.6% of shares of all “Bottled & canned soft drinks” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.
+48.3% of Zevia PBC shares are owned by institutional investors.
+Comparatively, 51.0% of shares of all “Bottled & canned soft drinks” companies are owned by institutional investors.
+13.6% of Zevia PBC shares are owned by company insiders.
+Comparatively, 16.6% of shares of all “Bottled & canned soft drinks” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

 Summary